Dual Target-Mounted RISs-Assisted ISAC Against Eavesdropping and Malicious Interference: Problem Formulation and Proposed Solution

 \subsection{Legitimate RIS Phase Optimization}

-In this subsection, after the beamforming matrix $\mathbf{W}$ is obtained, the reflection coefficients of $L$-RIS are optimized to maximize the secrecy rate of the $K$ legitimate users.
-From (\ref{eq:SR}), since the secrecy rate $S_R$ is the total sum of the achievable secrecy rates across all legitimate users, and eavesdropper SINR of $E$-UAV target (\ref{eq.eav_sinr}) across users are independent from $L$-RIS reflection, the $\boldsymbol{\Omega}_L$ (\ref{eq.l-ris}) can be optimized to enhance $S_R$ by maximizing sum of achievable rates of all users.
-Therefore, the optimization of $\mathbf{\Omega}_L$ in (P1) can be converted to following problem: However, due to its non-concave objective function and non-convex unit-modulus constraints, the problem (P3) is difficult to solve \cite{zhou2020intelligent}.
+In this subsection, after the beamforming matrix $\mathbf{W}$ is obtained, the BS optimizes the reflection coefficients of $L$-RIS to maximize the secrecy rate of the $K$ legitimate users. { At the BS, the secrecy rate $\hat{S}_R$ in (\ref{eq.secrecy_rate_bs}) is computed as the total sum of achievable secrecy rates across all legitimate users.
+Since} eavesdropper SINR of $E$-UAV target (\ref{eq.eav_sinr}) across users are independent from $L$-RIS reflection, the $\boldsymbol{\Omega}_L$ (\ref{eq.l-ris}) can be optimized to enhance { $\hat{S}_R$} by maximizing sum of achievable rates of all users { $\sum_k \hat{R}_k$}.
+Therefore, { considering (\ref{eq.estiamed_sinr})}, the optimization of $\mathbf{\Omega}_L$ in (P1) can be converted to following problem:

+However, due to its non-concave objective function and non-convex unit-modulus constraints, the problem (P3) is difficult to solve \cite{zhou2020intelligent}.
 Therefore, an SDR-based approach is adopted to simplify (\ref{eq.opt_phase1}).